Wyvernix/sadbot/README.md

 Filters
 -------

 Triggers are hard-coded for now.
 I will work on getting a setter working later.
-The tempban/warn system will warn on first trigger, then add 2 minutes every time.
+The tempban/warn system will warn on first trigger, then add 1 minute every time.

 **CapFilter**